ropensci/qualtRics/README.md

 [![Build Status](https://travis-ci.org/JasperHG90/qualtRics.svg?branch=master)](https://travis-ci.org/JasperHG90/qualtRics) [![CRAN STATUS](https://www.r-pkg.org/badges/version/qualtRics)](https://cran.r-project.org/web/packages/qualtRics/index.html) [![CODECOV](https://codecov.io/gh/JasperHG90/qualtRics/branch/master/graphs/badge.svg)](https://codecov.io/gh/JasperHG90/qualtRics)

-This project contains an R package to interact with the [Qualtrics](https://www.qualtrics.com/) API.
+This project contains an R package to download surveys from  [Qualtrics](https://www.qualtrics.com/) using the API.

 Note that your institution must support API access and that it must be enabled for your account.
 Whoever manages your Qualtrics account can help you with this.
-Please refer to the [Qualtrics documentation](https://api.qualtrics.com/docs/authentication) on how to find your API token.
+Please refer to the [Qualtrics documentation](https://api.qualtrics.com/docs/authentication) to find your API token.

 ## Installation